EmoryMLIP/emory-reu-ret-website/content/projects/2022-mixed-precision/hhh.md

 One potential problem with this method is that it requires the calculation of inner products, which easily gets overflowed when we are at low precision.
 Therefore we tried another method below that avoids the use of inner products.

 ### Chebyshev Semi-Iterative Method
+The CS method requires no inner product computation, which is great.
+But there is always the trade-off!
+CS method needs the user to have an idea of the range of eigenvalues of the matrix A. The result given by CS is a linear combination of all solutions in each iteration, and the weights are obtained from the Chebyshev polynomial, which has the favorable property of having an absolute value no greater than 1 on the interval [-1,1] and grow rapidly outside this interval.
+This ensures that the result obtained in each iteration of CS is smaller than a upper bound.

 ## Experiment!!